MERNCraft/Nail-It/docs/md/47-Get the AI to Offer to Play Again.md

     // Your current game goes here
   }

   // Somebody won.
-Ask the player if they want to play again playing    = keyInYNStrict(replay, options)
+Ask the human player if they want to play again playing    = keyInYNStrict(replay, options)
+}
 ```

 ## Initializing a new game